bpugnaire/mtg-synth-project/README.md

 ### Adding new presets

-For Users :
+**For Users :**
--

 Download the loop you just created as a .json file and send it to the MTG.

-For Administrators :
+**For Administrators :**

--
-You have to store the .json file in ~/src/presets and then update the list of presets manually following the same rules as in the "Adding new soud files" section which means using the exact same names for both the preset file and the name inside the preset list file.
+First store the .json file of the preset in ~/src/presets.

+Then update the list of presets manually following the same rules as in the "Adding new soud files" section which means using the exact same names for both the preset file and the name inside the preset list file.

 ## Author